vfr/Reader/README.md

 ### Required iOS Frameworks

-To incorporate the PDF reader/viewer into one of your projects, all of the following iOS frameworks are required by the code:
+To incorporate the PDF reader code into one of your projects, all of the following iOS frameworks are required:

 	UIKit, Foundation, CoreGraphics, QuartzCore, ImageIO, MessageUI